open-component-model/ocm-spec/doc/02-processing/04-digest.md

 ## Recursive Digest Calculation

-A digest for a component version can be calculated recursively including all referenced component versions.
-For each referenced component the component-descriptor will get a `digest` section for each `reference` contained in `spec`.
+A digest for a component version is calculated recursively including all referenced component versions.
+For each referenced component the component descriptor will get a `digest` section for each `reference` contained in `spec`:

-Example:foo

 ```yaml
 spec: